rljacobson/Levenshtein/README.md

 compute the correct edit distance between your strings.
 * This function is case sensitive.
 If you need case insensitivity, you need to either compose this function with `LOWER`/`TOLOWER`, or adapt the code.
+* There are a few edge cases that that give an erroneous damlev2D, 1 less than the actual distance
 * By default, `PosInt` has a default maximum of 512 for performance reasons.
 Removing the maximum entirely is not supported at this time, but you can increase the default by defining `DAMLEV_BUFFER_SIZE` to be a larger number prior to compilation: